Weekly and specialty movement classes take place in a variety of locations across the upstate of South Carolina

-Bellydance 100, 200, and 300 level and specialty classes change on an 8 week basis.
+Bellydance 100, 200, and 300 level and specialty classes change on an 6 to 8 week basis.
 Please read my class FAQ section for more information or click on "read more" for full class descriptions.
 Check out our Upcoming Class Page for start dates.
 Payment is due at the first class of a session, and registration is first come, first serve.

 For pre-recorded virtual content, and to support the studio's mission and efforts, please check out our Patreon Page.